-The progenitor of all genomes sequenced from human coronavirus infections (MRCA, proCoV2) is three bases different from the Wuhan-1 genome, which extends the ancestry before late November/early December 2020 date suggested by Pekar et al. (2021).
-Their inference was based on analyzing SARS-CoV-2 genomes from the first four months of coronavirus infections in China, with a strict molecular clock in which they placed coronavirus genomes from December 2019 are at the root of their phylogeny (Pekar et al. 2021).
-Their most likely root position is the same as the Wuhan-1 position in our mutation history (Fig. 1 and 3), which is not surprising because their dataset did not include more than 1000 genomes that comprise the early diverging v lineage (Fig. 3).
-The genomes containing the v lineage, sampled in North America, descended from an earlier ancestor that also gave rise to the genome (α lineage) at the root of Pekar et al. (2021) phylogeny.
-Therefore, our analysis has revealed an earlier MRCA than that detectable by considering a smaller subset of sequences from China.
+The progenitor of all genomes sequenced from human coronavirus infections (MRCA, proCoV2) is three bases different from the Wuhan-1 genome, which extends the ancestry before late November/early December 2020 date that has been suggested by Pekar et al. (2021).
+Their inference was based on analyzing SARS-CoV-2 genomes from the first 4 months of coronavirus infections in China with a strict molecular clock in which they placed coronavirus genomes from December 2019 at the root of their phylogeny (Pekar et al. 2021).
+Their most likely root position is the same as the Wuhan-1 position in our mutation history (figs. 1 and 3), which is not surprising because their data set did not include more than 1,000 genomes that comprise the early diverging ν lineage (fig. 3).
+The genomes containing the ν lineage, sampled in North America, descended from an earlier ancestor that also gave rise to the genome (α lineage) at the root of Pekar et al. (2021) phylogeny.
+Therefore, our analysis has revealed an earlier

+MRCA than that detectable by considering a smaller subset of sequences from China.

-The mutational history from proCoV2 to Wuhan-1 genome points to the presence of measurable coronavirus diversity before the earliest recognized coronavirus outbreak in December 2019 (Fig. 1).
-The presence of such diversity has been acknowledged and analyzed, e.g., Pekar et al. (2021), but variants present in this diverse population were not identified.
-Our analyses clearly show that the ancestors of the Wuhan-1 genome gave rise to a diversity of Wuhan-1's sibling coronavirus lineages ($\alpha{3a} - \alpha{3j}$; Fig. 1 and 3).
-These sibling coronavirus lineages were detected in China in January 2020 (α{3b} and α{3f}) and February 2020 in Asia ($\alpha{3c} - \alpha{3e}$) and Europe ($\alpha{3a}, \alpha{3g} - \alpha{3j}$) (Table 1).
-Thousands of genomes in the 29KG dataset belong to siblings and ancestors of Wuhan-1 (Table 1, Fig. 3; yellow box).
+The mutational history from proCoV2 to Wuhan-1 genome points to the presence of measurable coronavirus diversity before the earliest recognized coronavirus outbreak in December 2019 (fig. 1).
+The presence of such diversity has been acknowledged and analyzed, for example, Pekar et al. (2021), but variants present in this diverse population were not identified.
+Our analyses clearly show that the ancestors of the Wuhan-1 genome gave rise to a diversity of Wuhan-1's sibling coronavirus lineages ($\alpha{3a} - \alpha{3i}$; figs. 1 and 3).
+These sibling coronavirus lineages were detected in China in January 2020 (α{3b} and α{3f}) and February 2020 in Asia (α{3c} - α{3e}) and Europe $(\alpha{3a}, \alpha{3g} - \alpha{3i})$ (table 1).
+Thousands of genomes in the 29KG data set belong to siblings and ancestors of Wuhan-1 (table 1 and fig. 3, yellow box).
 However, the paucity of genomes sampled in 2019 makes it impossible to establish the date and location of origin precisely, but some must have originated before the first detection of the outbreak.
-Notably, the evolution of α_3 was preceded by the evolution of α_2 and α_1 lineages, with α_1 spawning multiple offshoots first detected in Europe in February 2020 ($\alpha{1a} - \alpha{1d}$).
-The v lineage, detected in the USA in February 2020, is an even earlier descendant of proCoV2 and is a sibling of the α lineage (Table 1, Fig. 3).
+Notably, the evolution of α_3 was preceded by the evolution of α_2 and α_1 lineages, with α_1 spawning multiple offshoots first detected in Europe in February 2020 (α{1a} - α{1d}).
+The ν lineage, detected in the United States in February 2020, is an even earlier descendant of proCoV2 and is a sibling of the α lineage (table 1 and fig. 3).
 These lineages may not have been detected earlier because of the lack of sequencing in 2019, and it is likely that some originated early and spread around the world, whereas others evolved from proCoV2 or its early descendant in different parts of the world.
-Again, thousands of these coronavirus genomes were found throughout the world (Fig. 3; yellow box).
-None of these genomes contained the widely-studied Spike protein mutant (D614G), a β mutation that occurred in the genomes carrying all three α variants and was first seen in late January 2020.
+Again, thousands of these coronavirus genomes were found throughout the world (fig. 3, yellow box).
+None of these genomes contained the widely studied spike protein mutant (D614G), a β mutation that occurred in the genomes carrying all three α variants and was first seen in late January 2020.
 Therefore, the proCoV2 (MRCA) and a large diversity of its early descendants were all able to spread in the global human population.

-Estimated timing of MRCA (tMRCA) and the index case
+Estimated Timing of MRCA and the Index Case